Arie/tf2_live_stats/README.md

 Please read this readme and the license carefully before contacting me about this project, thanks :heart:

+This project is a POC that grew out of control and should've been rewritten ages ago.

 ## Requirements
 * Ruby 1.9+
+* Memcached
 * Database
 * Experience running Ruby/Rails apps